 We did not see any other tourists there, the place looked so peaceful and we were both pleased.

 That’s the Marriot hotel building above.
 I was glad we went to that garden because it was just walking distance from the hotel and it also served as our morning walk just like the few elderly residents we spotted in the area.

 We visited a couple more parks in the area then made our way to the Osaka Castle.
 The castle was majestic and full of interesting artifacts inside.
 I was glad we skipped the long line for the elevator to get to the top.

 Yeah, that kind of crazy.
-I was really excited for plum blossoms have varying shades.
+I was really excited because plum blossoms have varying shades compared to Sakura blossoms.
 It’s actually one of my favorite trees because Plum wine is my favorite drink.